sascha/TokenInjectableDockerBuilder/API.md

 The security groups to attach to the CodeBuild project.

-These should define the network access rules for the CodeBuild project.
+These define the network access rules for the CodeBuild project.

 ---